 Missing Data Provisions.

 For report types not identified in section 95491.2(b)(2)(B), if missing data exists, the entity may use a temporary method for a period not to exceed six months, or may submit for Executive Officer approval an alternate method of reporting the missing data as early as possible but no later than 10 days after report submittal.
-Alternate methods are required in all instances where missing data exceeds six months and the Executive Officer may evaluate on a case-by-case basis.
+Alternate methods are required in all instances where missing data exceeds six months, and the Executive Officer may evaluate on a case-by-case basis.

-For Fuel Pathway Applications, Annual Fuel Pathway Reports, and Quarterly Fuel Transactions Reports, the missing data substitution methods in Table 13 shall be used.
+For Fuel Pathway Applications, Annual Fuel Pathway Reports, and Quarterly Fuel Transactions Reports, the missing data substitution methods in Table 13 shall be used except in situations that do not result in a reasonable or conservative replacement.
+In this situation the entity must submit an alternative method for Executive Officer approval.

 Table 13.
 Missing Data Substitution Requirements for Fuel Pathways